logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-alerts.md

 ![Set multi rule](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/metrics-reduce-expr.png)

 You can also use the **Math** operation to create time series or number data formulas.
 Math operations take numbers and time series as input and change them to different numbers and time series.
-For example, `$B > X`, $B being the Reduce expression, and X the series you want to compare it to.
+For example, `$D > X`, $D being the Reduce expression, and X the series you want to compare it to.

 ##### Define alert conditions